-One Department, Two Tracks
+One Department, Two Disciplines

-The Department of Foreign Literatures and Linguistics at Ben-Gurion University of the Negev comprises fifteen full-time faculty members and several adjunct lecturers who specialize in two related yet distnict disciplines: the study of literatures in English and the systematic study of language.
+The Department of Foreign Literatures and Linguistics at Ben-Gurion University of the Negev comprises fourteen full-time faculty members and several adjunct lecturers who specialize in two related yet distnict disciplines: the study of literatures in English and the systematic study of language.
 All departmental classes and activities are conducted entirely in English.
 Our diverse research interests reflect the department's engagement in the two central disciplines of linguistics and literary studies, as well as its broad humanistic and interdisciplinary orientation.

 Studying Literature at BGU